Elu5ive/Bloodhound-DNSChef/README.md

 # Bloodhound-DNSChef
 Workaround for DNS timeout, applied to HTB's Forest

+in this case, the DC sits on 10.10.10.161 on the domain: htb.local and we found a service account with the credentials:
+Username: svc-alfresco
+Password: s3rvice

 Fixed with dnschef:

 Run DNSChef to get the SRV you need to add to dnschef.ini: